 After the first tooth comes in and no later than the first birthday.
 A dental visit at an early age is a “well-baby checkup” for the teeth.
 Besides checking for cavities and other problems, the dentist can show you how to clean the child’s teeth properly and how to handle habits like thumb sucking.
 Learn more about how to prepare for this visit.

-It’s important to care for your baby’s teeth from the start.
-Here’s what to do:
+It is important to care for your baby’s teeth from the start.
+Here is what to do:

-- Until you’re comfortable that your child can brush on his or her own, continue to brush your child’s teeth twice a day with a child-size toothbrush and a pea-sized amount of fluoride toothpaste.
+Until you are comfortable that your child can brush on his or her own, continue to brush your child’s teeth twice a day with a child-size toothbrush and a pea-sized amount of fluoride toothpaste.
 When your child has two teeth that touch, you should begin cleaning between their teeth daily.

 Gum disease is an infection of the tissues that surround and support your teeth.
 It is a major cause of tooth loss in adults.
 Because gum disease is usually painless, you may not know you have it.
 Also referred to as periodontal disease, gum disease is caused by plaque, the sticky film of bacteria that is constantly forming on our teeth.